yidingdd/individual-pgs-accuracy/compute-84-pgs/README.md

 cd $DOWNLOADED_DATA_DIR

 # Download data from Figshare
-# The file is XXX GB, so the downloading process may take a while
+# The file is 11 GB, so the downloading process may take a while
 wget https://figshare.com/ndownloader/files/39869065

 # Unzip the downloaded file